RHieger/regex-zip-code-tutorial/README.md

-# Tutorial on Regular Expressions—Zip Code Example
+# Tutorial on Regular Expressions&mdash;Validating Zip Codes

 This repository contains all development for a tutorial that will be published on Medium.com under JavaScript in Plain English.